 Employees (other than casual employees) who participate in jury service are required to provide the Practice with proof of any payments made to them in respect of jury service.
 If this requirement is met, the Practice will pay the difference between the employee's ordinary pay (excluding overtime and other allowances) and the payment from the court for the first ten days of the employee's absence on jury duty.
 If the employee fails to provide the requested evidence, the employee will not be entitled to payment from the Practice.
 No payment will be made to casual employees.

-b. carrying out a voluntary emergency management activity; or c. an activity prescribed by regulation.
+b.
+Carrying out a voluntary emergency management activity; or

 A voluntary emergency management activity is a voluntary activity that involves dealing with an emergency or natural disaster.